cwiegert/RouterLift-v5.6-EEPROM/README.md

 *Arduino automated lift and fence*

 #### v.
 5.6.0 ####
 added the [EEPROM](https://github.com/cwiegert/RouterLift-v5.6-EEPROM/tree/main/EEPROM_Writer_Router) configuration tool to set the LiftPins.cfg parameters.
-All the parameters are hardcoded in routerliftglobals.h and are writted to EEPROM.
+All the parameters are hardcoded in routerliftglobals.h and are written to EEPROM.
 Instead of the code having to read the SD card to start up - all the settings are stored to to the EEPROM and read at startup.
 To change the pin configuration - go to the Settings screen, change a pin parameter, save it, and reconfigure the wires to the new pin configuration.
 If no hardware is required, for instance, maxRouterSpeed, just reset the board to re-read the system config.